The Dynamics of Voting: A Long-term Study of Change and Stability in the German Electoral Process, Teilmodul Televised Debates 2017

 DFG-Langfristförderung als Teilmodul des Projekts „The Dynamics of Voting: A Long-term Study of Change and Stability in the German Electoral Process”

-In cooperation with the University of Koblenz-Landau we analyze the TV debate of the elections in 2017 between Chancellor Angela Merkel and her opponent Martin Schulz on September 3.
-Long established in the USA, TV debates have developed into significant and unique events during the campaigns in Germanys young past.
+In cooperation with the University of Koblenz-Landau we analyzed the TV debate of the German national elections in 2017 between Chancellor Angela Merkel and her opponent Martin Schulz on September 3.
+Long established in the USA, TV debates have developed into significant and outstanding events during election campaigns in Germany.
 As a rare and simultaneously widely visible major event, the TV debate represents an excellent opportunity for science to learn more about campaigns and their public reception.
 We focus especially on the processes of information reception and processing.
 To this end, the study gathers real time reactions from subjects during the debate reception and documents them.
-A quadruple panel design around the debate completes the real time data.
-Precise insights are achieved from the collected joined real time and questionnaire data, in the process of political objects perception and of opinion making of the citizens, together with their dynamic.
-The TV duel study is part of the project „The Dynamics of Voting: A Long-term Study of Change and Stability in the German Electoral Process”.
-The objective of the project as a whole is to describe and explain the changing processes within the German electorate (including the context of electoral decisions) in a parallel extensive perspective from the elections in 2009, 2013 and 2017.
+A four-wave panel design around the debate complements the real time data.
+The joint analysis of real time and panel data, allows unique insights into the individual perception of political candidates as well as general political opinion formation (and its dynamics).
+The study is part of the project „The Dynamics of Voting: A Long-term Study of Change and Stability in the German Electoral Process”.
+The objective of the project as a whole is to describe and explain the dynamics within the German electorate (but also the context of electoral decisions) in a longitudinal perspective drawing on the German national elections in 2009, 2013 and 2017.